Athens Divorce Lawyer

 Information Form

-- $390 for simple uncontested divorces without minor children of the marriage.
+- $390 for uncontested divorces without minor children of the marriage.

-- $490 for simple uncontested divorces with minor children of the marriage.
+- $490 for uncontested divorces with minor children of the marriage.

-The uncontested divorce may require additional fees if there are substantial property or tax considerations involved, business interests, paternity issues, retirement issues, or any other complex issues that would require more time of the attorney.
-There is also a filing fee that the county charges when a divorce is filed.
+The uncontested divorce also has a filing fee to pay after the documents are signed before they are filed with the court.
 This filing fee varies from county to county.
-Give our Athens divorce lawyer a call today for more information about the filing fee in your county.
+Give our Athens divorce lawyer a call today for more information about the filing fee in Limestone County.

 Divorce Attorneys in Athens Alabama

 Normally, retainers for contested divorces depends on how complex the issues involved are and how contested they will probably get.
-If there are minor children of the marriage, then the retainers are more than divorces without children, but there are other factors we consider in quoting you a retainer.
+If there are minor children of the marriage, then the retainers are more than divorces without children, but there are other factors considered in quoting you a retainer.

 If you need a divorce lawyer in Hartselle, Athens, Priceville, Eva, Brooksville, Lacey’s Spring, or Moulton Heights then your divorce will most likely be filed in the Circuit Court of Limestone County.
 Our Athens divorce lawyers are aware of the local requirements for divorce in Morgan County, Limestone County, and all of the counties across Northern Alabama.
 So if you retain our Athens divorce lawyer, we can handle your case for you in the local courts.